 Upton Swimming Pool

 As you know, now that our pool is open and renovated your child will be swimming as part of their PE lessons.
 This is a fantastic opportunity that no other local school can offer but was integral to why we worked hard to save the pool.
 There is no charge to parents for these swimming sessions.
 During the sessions pupils learn how to swim in four strokes and develop life-saving skills.

 Swimming takes place termly on a ‘term-on-term-off basis’ throughout the year.
 Swimming is a statutory requirement of the National Curriculum for all children in England and Wales.
-In term 3 (when we come back from the Christmas Holidays) the B & G classes will be swimming.
-After the mid-term break, the R & Y classes will swim.
 These swim sessions take place on the following days: